FelipeLucca/Jogo-Pong/README.md

 # Jogo-Pong - Pong game

-Jogo  pong, um clássico da Atari feito no p5.js como exercício de lógica de programação.
+Jogo  pong, um clássico da Atari feito no p5.js como exercício de lógica de programação.</br>
 Pong is an Atari classic game, this one was made in p5.js as a programming exercise.
 ---
 # Linguagem utilizada -  Language used